DM-Lab-UvA/MCM_SA/README.md

 ## Installation

-### Windows

-The code can be compiled using the `compile.bat` batch file in the main folder.
-This creates an `saa.exe` executable file in the `./bin` folder.
-Alternatively, the code can be compiled using the command `g++ -std=c++17 -O3 -Wall ./src/*.cpp -o ./bin/saa.exe`.
-There is an additional batch file `compile_and_run.bat` which is useful for testing purposes.
-It compiles the code and then runs an analysis.
-This file also shows the use of the optional flags `--max` and `--stop`.

-### Linux / macOS

 The code can be compiled using the command `g++ -std=c++17 -O3 -Wall ./src/*.cpp -o ./bin/saa.out`.

 ## Running the code